petabytestoscience/petabytestoscience.github.io/workshop-iii.md

 In the 2020s, astronomers will be faced with the task of interpreting vast quantities of data from the LSST and other large open data survey missions such as WFIRST.
 The challenge for any individual or research group working at the petabyte scale are significant, the challenges of making it possible for any astronomer to work with these data are immense.

-This community workshop is designed to gather a broad collection of astronomers, educators, and engineers to discuss the technical, institutional, and sociological barriers preventing any astronomer leveraging the scientific potential of these petabyte-scale datasets, and to develop a community roadmap designed to address these challenges and enable a [data inclusion revolution in astronomy](https://astrosociety.org/37RYL62T/astrobeat/ab2018-162.pdf).
+This community workshop is designed to gather a broad collection of astronomers, educators, and engineers to discuss the technical, institutional, and sociological barriers preventing any astronomer leveraging the scientific potential of these petabyte-scale datasets, and to develop a community roadmap designed to address these challenges and enable a [data inclusion revolution in astronomy](https://astrosociety.org/news-publications/astrobeat.html) (article made available courtesy of ASP).

 <div markdown="span" style="background-color: #ffff99; border: 2px solid orange; padding: 20px">
 If you're interested in participating, please fill in the signup form [here &rarr;](https://forms.gle/CDHoNw3MyFeXRk91A)